eclipse-ankaios/ankaios/doc/docs/reference/complete-state.md

 ## CompleteState

 The complete state data structure [CompleteState](./_ankaios.proto.md#completestate) is used for building a request to Ankaios server to change or receive the state of the Ankaios system.
-It contains the `startupState` which describes the states provided at the start of the Ankaios system via the [startup configuration](./startup-configuration.md), the `currentState` which describes the current state of the Ankaios system and the `workloadStates` which gives the information about the execution state of all the workloads.
+It contains the `startupState` which describes the states provided at the start of the Ankaios system via the [startup configuration](./startup-configuration.md), the `desiredState` which describes the state of the Ankaios system the user wants to have and the `workloadStates` which gives the information about the execution state of all the workloads.
 By using of [CompleteState](./_ankaios.proto.md#completestate) in conjunction with the object field mask specific parts of the Ankaios state could be retrieved or updated.

 Example: `ank get state` returns the complete state of Ankaios system: